Updated October 5, 2022: With final information after CDC declared an end to the outbreak.

-An E. coli outbreak linked to Wendy’s sandwiches with romaine lettuce has spread to two additional states and grown to include 97 illnesses, according to the Centers for Disease Control and Prevention (CDC).
-The six-state outbreak includes 43 hospitalizations, 10 of them with hemolytic uremic syndrome (HUS), a form of kidney failure that affects some E. coli patients, most often small children.
+An E. coli outbreak linked to Wendy’s burgers and sandwiches with romaine lettuce has ended with 109 illnesses, according to the Centers for Disease Control and Prevention (CDC).
+The six-state outbreak included 52 hospitalizations, 13 of them for hemolytic uremic syndrome (HUS), a form of kidney failure that affects some E. coli patients, most often small children.

-Health officials received detailed food histories from 67 of the patients, 54 of them, or 81 percent reported eating at Wendy’s in the week before they became ill.
-Of the 54 people who ate at Wendy’s, 37 said they ate sandwiches or burgers topped with romaine lettuce.
+Health officials received detailed food histories from 82 of the patients, 68 of them, or 83 percent reported eating at Wendy’s in the week before they became ill.
+Of the 68 people who recalledd eating at at Wendy’s, 46 said they ate sandwiches or burgers topped with romaine lettuce.
+The Wendy’s restaurants where these patients ate were located in Indiana, Kentucky, Michigan, New Jersey, Ohio, and Pennsylvania.

 Were you sickened with E. coli?

-State health departments have been conducting genetic tests on the E. coli O157:H7 samples cultured from patients.
+State health departments conducted genetic tests on the E. coli O157:H7 samples cultured from patients.
 This type of testing can identify the genetic “fingerprint” of the E. coli strain, enabling them to find linkages.
-Tests completed so far show that cases from four states are linked.
-This means that the patients were exposed to the same contaminated food source, which the CDC indicated was likely romaine lettuce served on Wendy’s hamburgers and other sandwiches.
-There is an ongoing investigation to determine if this romaine was served or sold at locations in addition Wendy’s.
+Tests completed showed that cases from six states are linked.
+This means that the patients were exposed to the same contaminated food source.
+Romaine lettuce was the suspected source, but FDA investigators could not confirm the link.

 E. coli Outbreak Cases in Ohio and Michigan